Macfadden Communications Group: Macfadden Holdings

 The trade magazines Chief Executive and Discount Merchandiser, as well as the company's stake in American Media, remained a separate company.
 American Media was sold in 1999 to the investment group Evercore Partners.
 The Macfadden trade titles were sold to VNU the same year.

 Present day

 The executives of Macfadden Business Communications started a new company using the Macfadden name.
 It is a publisher of business-to-business magazines.

+No publications of Macfadden Communications Group have updated since early January, 2025.